Make a Shunt Resistor

 for more information about AWG

-Click here to view a comprehensive table of copper wire resistance values
+Click here to view a comprehensive table of bare copper wire resistance values

 Using Copper Wire to make a 0.001 Ohm Shunt Resistor